 Most of the woven wire meshes supplied need to fulfill the specific needs of the customer, since no customer is the same with regard to the process or end product.
 Examples of specific demands are sizes, materials, shape, seam for making endless wire mesh, finishing of the edges and thermosetting woven wire cloth like polyester.

 Wire mesh belt seam

 Woven wire cloth belts for conveyor, drying or sieving purposes need to be seamed in many cases.
 This means that the two sides of the belt need to be joined in order to make the wire cloth belt endless.
 This can be done in various ways for instance by weaving the belt endless in a seamless way, by applying a single eye or double eye seam, by a stainless steel clipper seam or a spiral connection.
 A welded seam on steel wire mesh is also possible, however this is not a manner to make a belt specifically endless but to connect two ends when necessary.
-The examples of these seams are showed below:
+Some examples of these seams are shown below:

 Thermosetting and edges